EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 If the databases are **local**:
 - Clone this GitHub
-- Save the docker image inside Apiary Docker folder
+- Save the docker image inside Apiary scripts folder
 - Follow the steps inside the README.md file insside the apiary folder.